apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.4.0/index.md

         ...
 ```

-And then we can tell Airflow to schedule a DAG whenever this Dataset changes:
+Datasets are defined by a URI.
+Now, we can create a second DAG (`consumer`) that gets scheduled whenever this dataset changes:

 ```python